Motion to Take Note

 I will move on to the comments from the noble Lord, Lord Janvrin.
 Rightly, his first point—

-Before the Minister leaves those comments, I wonder might I press her a little further on a point that was raised a number of times.
+Before the Minister leaves those comments, I wonder whether I might press her a little further on a point that was raised a number of times.
 We have heard in this debate of no fewer than three reports—on drone strikes, a detainee inquiry and Parsons Green—in which the committee has not been allowed either to see relevant documents or to speak to relevant personnel.
 That seems to be something of a pattern.
 Could the Minister explain how the public can have the necessary confidence that we have comprehensive intelligence oversight when the overseer itself complains that it is not being given the tools it needs to do the job?
 What guarantees can we have that this situation will not recur in future ISC inquiries?

 I am saying—I will be corrected if I am wrong—that there may be occasions when it is not possible for that information to be provided.
 But, for the benefit of the noble Lord, Lord Anderson, I will go back and interrogate each event that he mentioned and confirm that in writing to the committee if that is the case—but I suspect that is the reason why sometimes documents cannot be provided.
 I know the noble Lord does not look happy about that.